boilerrobotics/rover-code/tutorial/README.md

 Therefore, you will not mess up with your host machine.
 The list below is software you need to install.

 1. Virtual Machine.
-We will need to install Ubunto in the machine.
+We will need to install Ubuntu in the machine.
    The recommendation is [Virtual Box](https://www.virtualbox.org/).

 2. [Ubuntu 22.04](https://ubuntu.com/download/desktop) (LTS - Long Term Support).
 This is a first tier support by ROS.
+You are welcome to choose any [flavors](https://ubuntu.com/desktop/flavours) that you want.

 3. ROS Iron Iron Irwini.

-Noted: ROS Iron Irwini will reach EOL on November 2024.
+Note: ROS Iron Irwini will reach EOL on November 2024.
 The new ROS Jazzy Jaliso will be release on May 2024.
 ROS Jazzy will likely to expect Ubuntu 24.04 (Noble Numbat) as first tier support which will be released on April 2024.
 The tutorial instruction will be updated to new version of ROS and Ubuntu once the code is tested.
 Until then, it is recommended to stay with Ubuntu 22.04 & ROS Iron.

+Note 2: Jetson TX2 only cannot run JetPack SDK newer than version 4.
+The latest JetPack SDK 4 is 4.6.4 which derived from Ubuntu 18.04.
+If you prefer to dig into Jetson and JetPack SDK, you will need to install Ubuntu 18.04 (and ROS Dashing) instead of Ubuntu 22.04.

 ### Installation Guide